-Allergies have multiple roots.
+Adverse Reactions (including allergies) have multiple roots.

 In short, one of the roots is thought to be inherited - conditions more frequent in children of parents with allergic histories.
 Another is of the mind and nervous system.
 However, it is a complex field with complex causes and even more complex symptom involvement.
 Since the reasons for allergic reactions are as diverse as their symptoms, the triggering factors are not always identifiable.
 There are many adverse reactions which are based on a completely different cause.
 See also our blog: Gluten can promote the development of allergies

-Stress - a major cause of allergies
+Stress - a major cause of adverse reactions (including allergies)

 It is a well established medical fact that every emotion triggers the release of a number of chemicals in the body.
 Joyous emotions produce healing chemicals while negative emotions dump disease causing chemicals into our systems.
 Stress that continues without relief can lead to a condition called distress -- a negative stress reaction.